CrossFit Rockwall

 Which of the following would you like to have?

-I'm going to tell you one thing that will help you stay away from all of that, since obviously no one wants it.
+I'm going to tell you one thing that will help you stay away from all of that, since obviously no one wants any of those.
 And it doesn't even involve exercise.
 Are you ready for this?
 Stop eating sugar!
-You don't even have to go to the gym to do that.
-It doesn't cost you anything...in fact you'll probably save money.
+You don't even have to go to the gym and it doesn't cost you anything...in fact you'll probably save money.
 Not only on food, but on health care costs.

 The USDA surveys show that the average American consumes 32 teaspoons of added sugar and sweeteners every day.
 That amounts to 103 pounds each year!
 So, beside being 103 pounds lighter, you'll avoid a host of other health detriments as well.